COURSE DESCRIPTIONS 2025-2026

 North Star Course Name Grade Taken CWI Course Name (# of college credits) Additional Information

-Lifetime Sports 11, 12 N/A
+Lifetime Sports 11, 12 N/A N/A

 Lifetime Sports is an integral part of the education process to help improve academic learning, develop motor skills, ascend fitness/wellness levels, lift leadership lids and augment social skill sets.
 This elective class is a way students can get outside and discover new ways they can be lifetime movers post secondary.
 They will develop and incorporate a physically active lifestyle that will help them prepare for a healthy, active adult life.